LunaVM/LunaVM.github.io/README.md

-# LJ-VM
+# LunaVM
-VMs that are accessible from AnyDesk, Rustdesk, or Teamviewer.
+VMs that are accessible from AnyDesk, or Rustdesk.

-Old website: https://anydeskvms.wixsite.com/avms (Warning: These VMs are most likely never coming back lol)
+VMs run 24/7 unless otherwise noted